 l,

-(name) (designation) do and hereby
+tion) do and

-acknowledge and confirm to and Ethics (Code) and its im have read and fully understood the contents of the Code of Conduct
+hereby acknowledge and confirm to have read and fully understood the cont of Conduct and Ethics (Code) and its implication thereof. ents of the Code

-I hereby agree unconditiona ally to abide by the provisions of the Code.
-I further acknowledge
+I hereby agree unconditionally to abide by the provisions of the Code.
+I further her acknowledge

 that I shall be bound by the provisions of the Code in addition to the terms of my appointment

-and other policies/procedur es that may be framed by the Company from time to time.
+and other policies/procedures that may be framed by the Company from time e to time.

 Employee Name:

-Signature:
+Signature: Employee

-Employee Code:
+Code:

 Date:

 Location:

-Note: To be signed every year ar in April and for a new Employee to be signed on the day of joining.
+Note: To be signed every year in April and for a new Employee to be signed on the day of joining.